Skip to main content

 Since 2018, Lithuania has organised a national Senior Citizens Online Days initiative to attract and encourage Lithuanian senior citizens to use smart technologies and e-services, critically assess information online and improve their digital skills.

-Each year, experts from various disciplines and well-known public figures shared knowledge and experience on the benefits of using internet and technology in a a variety of seminars and activities.
+Each year, experts from various disciplines and well-known public figures shared knowledge and experience on the benefits of using internet and technology in a variety of seminars and activities.
 Municipal public libraries played also a crucial role to invite senior citizens to join and participate in this initiative.
 Even during the pandemic, where possible, participants were invited to follow the broadcasts in the nearest library, while others were able to self-connect at home with their personal smart devices.
 After the broadcasts, participants were able to translate their knowledge into a variety of tasks in practice.

 In 2020, 383 libraries participated with about 4336 participants, while 7485 more followed the events online with their personal devices.